dcsil/CSC491/README.md

 ## Time and Location

-Class is on Thursdays from 5-8PM EST on Zoom.
-If you are not in a time zone that aligns with EST, please let me know early!
+Class is on Thursdays from 6-9PM EST. If you are not in a time zone that aligns with EST, please let me know early!

 - If we are in person, we will meet in the [DCSIL Lab in Gerstein Library](./other_pages/map.md)
 - If we are online, we will meet on Zoom

-- We will be online until at least October 2021
+We use primarily an inverted classroom.
+This means that lectures are pre-recorded and asynchronous online.

-Lectures are pre-recorded and asynchronous online.
-The 5-8pm lecture slot is reserved for working periods, guest lectures, discussion, etc.
+The 6-9pm lecture slot is reserved for working periods, guest lectures, discussion, etc. Students are expected to attend class times in order to work with their team, attend valuable tutorials, demo their work, and work with the instructor.

 ## I don't like something about this course